okeydoky/frontend-nanodegree-mobile-portfolio/readme.txt

 3. In changePizzaSizes(), cache document.querySelectorAll(".randomPizzaContainer") to avoid repetitive computation.
    Also, since the width is all the same for all pizza, we can move the new_width calculation outside the loop.

+4. Replace querySelectorAll and querySelector call with getElementsByClassName or getElementsById for better performance.